-1.0 INTRODUCTION - DIFFERENT SCENARIOS
+1.0 INTRODUCTION

-There are many situations in a professional career where we might move into a new and sometimes unfamiliar environment.
+There are many situations in a professional career where you might move into a new and sometimes unfamiliar environment.
 In any walk of life people move home, change jobs, and sometimes have a huge amount of change all at once when they perhaps relocate to another part of the country - or even, to a different country altogether.

-Starting work in a new practice is something that happens to the overwhelming majority of dental practitioners at some stage or another during their professional career.
-For some it happens many times during the course of their career, while for others it happens only a few times.
+Starting work in a new practice happens to the majority of dental practitioners at some stage during their professional career.
+For some it happens many times during the course of their working life, while for others it happens only a few times.
 In some cases it happens just once or twice - either because they quickly find the practice where they want to remain, or because they decide that their future career lies elsewhere.